 The guns we use today to carry out these gun salutes joined the Irish Defence Forces in 1949.
 The army acquired 48 guns in total.

 These were all ex-British army mark 3, 25 pounders, from the Royal Artillery Corp.
-These guns where used intensely throughout War World 2 and in battles such as Normandy.
+These guns were used intensely throughout War World 2 and in battles such as Normandy.

-The 2nd regiment conduct ceremonial salutes for Presidential inaugurations, visiting heads of states, saluting the most Blessed Sacrament, return of gun salute from foreign ships of war and military funerals for general officers or a military member of the council defence.
+The 2nd regiment conduct ceremonial salutes for Presidential inaugurations, visiting heads of states, return of gun salute from foreign ships of war and military funerals for general officers or a military member of the council defence.
 The gun is operated by 4 gunners and one corporal on the gun and the Battery in controlled by one lieutenant, a Battery sergeant and timekeeper.

 The timing for the interval of the shots is worked out by the two national anthem times add together and divided by 20 to allow to salute to continue for the whole duration of both anthems been played.